GIS-S-mart/Benchmark-6_model-based-design-reviews/README.md

 3. What is the name of the stakeholder which needs the requirement “Req Manual-ly pilot inclination position” to be met?
 To avoid answering all the questions in a row, they are displayed one by one.

-Understanding of the multi-view model-based design with access to the design review environment:
+Understanding of the multi-view model-based design without access to the design review environment:
 1. What are the stakeholders of the telescope?
 2. What are the sub-logical blocks (of the behaviour model) of the telescope?
 3. What are the stakeholders of the sub-system “MechanicalSubSystem” (in the architecture model)?